sait-wbdv/fall-2021/src/courses/cpnt201/day01.md

 ---
 ## Agenda
 ### 1. Quality of Life Tips
-- Web developement is just fancy typing.
+- Web development is just fancy typing.
     - Take a typing course.
     - Keep your hands on the "home row"
         - left index finger on `F`